Ethan826/tablexi-coding-challenge/README.md

 #### Example

+Note that these examples are simplified by removing the fact that we use `Immutable.List`, that the menu items are actually objects that also contain the food name, and that there are some quirks with nesting and flattening lists of lists.

 Consider the following example: the menu items are `[2, 3, 4]`, and the budget is 6.
 The algorithm makes a recursive call on each of the elements iff the list has at least two elements.